ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-case-study-array-search.md

 Here is the method in pseudocode:

     // Return the position of an element in an array A.
-    // If the element is not found, return -1. function binarySearch(A, e):
+    // If the element is not found, return `null`. function binarySearch(A, e):
         low = 0
         high = A.size() - 1